viktorlott/arithmetic-computation/README.md

-# Arithmetics ↔ Boolean algebra
+# Arithmetic computation
+> I think this name captures the essence of this project.

 We often use certain mathematical functions without knowing how they can be derived mathematically.
-When looking up definitions for functions, they often either have circular dependencies, meaning that they are implicitly defined, or that they use notation that seems to skip or obfuscate important steps to derive them.
-An example can be how the piecewise notation can be expressed algebraically (which is important).
+When looking up definitions for functions, they often either have circular dependencies, meaning that they are implicitly defined, or that they use notation that seems to skip or obfuscate important steps which one would need to derive them.
+An example can be how the piecewise notation can be expressed algebraically.

 Why would this be interesting?
 Well, it's interesting to me because it answers questions that I've had for a while.

 But for most of you, it might be more interesting if we talk about it in the context of neural networks.
-So I have 3 open questions below that I will try to answer in this project:
+So I have 3 questions below that I will try to answer in this project:

 1. If you'd think of creating a neural network that, in simple terms, use additive and multiplicative operations in higher dimensions, wanting it to learn how to algorithmically produce mathematical functions; how would one represent them using, for example, "pure" mathematical notation?

-2. We all know about the Universal approximation theorem that states that for any function $f(x)$ there exists a subset of neural networks that can approximate that function.
-So how could one explicitally express a higher mathematical functions through "pure" addition/subtraction/multiplication/division operations?
+2. We know about the Universal approximation theorem that states that for any function $f(x)$ there exists a subset of neural networks that can approximate that function.
+So how could one explicitally express a higher mathematical function through "pure" addition/subtraction/multiplication/division operations?

-3. If we take a look at how computers have implemented these functions, we see that they are defined in ways that exploit the structural representation of numbers, which are integer/floating-point binary sequences.
-So if we instead start with decimal digit sequences, and only use the tools that I've specified below, how would functions like $max(a, b)$, $a \lt x$, piecewise notation or $a\ mod\ b$ be written such that they stay congruent with their binary counterpart?
+3. If we take a look at how computers have implemented these functions, we see that they are defined in a closed system where logical gates are combined using to combinational logic circuits that can perform arithmetics on structures that are ordered in certain ways that allows us to represent numbers.
+The easiest of which are integer binary sequences.
+So if we instead start with decimal digit sequences, and only use the tools that I've specified below, how would functions like $max(a, b)$, $a \lt x$, piecewise notation or $a\ mod\ b$ be written such that they can be expressed algebraically?

 So the **goal** of this project is to see if it's possible to define mathematical functions with **Arithmetic operations**, **Algebraic expressions**, and **Finite Series and Sequences**.
-These things should be derivable given that we can derive boolean algebra.

-I'm almost certain that there is literature about this in *Number theory*, *Discrete Mathematics*, *Combinatorics* or *Theoretical Computer Science*, but I'm not sure it has been posed in this way before because I haven't found anything that directly organised it this way.
+I'm almost certain that there is literature about this in *Number theory*, *Discrete Mathematics*, *Combinatorics* or *Theoretical Computer Science*, but I'm not sure it has been posed in this way before because I haven't found anything that directly organises it in this way.

+#### Irreducible expressions
+When starting to formalise these expressions you sometimes discover cases where some expressions cannot be simplified (reduced) anymore, because then they'd lose their unique property.
+So those expressions often get their own math notation.

+### From Zero-Product Rule to Iverson Brackets
+So while writing all of this, I've noticed that in when formalising these expressions, there are times where we do a lot of unnecessary calculations.
+In fact, many expressions will evaluate to zero which makes any other expression multiplied by that zero by default.

+I was thinking that we might be able to indicate when an expression is more likely to be zero such that we then can evaluate it first, and then determine if we need to continue down that branch.
+So I wanted to introduce a new notaion to express this idea *((expression))*, which when evaluated to be zero, any expression multiplied by it would automatically resolve to zero, even if that expression was undefined.
+It would in a sense act as a *halt* for that evaluation branch.

+I tried to look up definitions for zero-product rule and null factor law, to see if there was any explicit rule for this, but they didn't mention anything about it directly directly, it was just something one could deduce from it.
+So I wrote a little about it, thinking I could define this myself only to discover by accident that these things have already been studied and defined.

+Apparently, Iverson bracket notation is this idea, which is a generalization of Kronecker delta function.
+I will get into it what they are further down, but I just found it to be very interesting given that this is what I intended to write about.

+Generalized functions and test functions, all of which I never really knew existed, nor claim to understand.
+But I've come to understand a little of what these ideas can be used for, so I have found it quite amusing to first have thought of them my self, and tried to formalise them for this project, only to later discover that they have already been formalised.

 #### Toolkit
 So we will be using arithmetic additive and multiplicative operations, powers, roots and logarithms, finite summation and product series notation $\Sigma$ and $\Pi$, and limits $\lim_{x \to a}$ to derive integration and derivation $\int$ and $\frac{d}{dx}$.
 They need to be expressed algebraically.